yanmarinich/is-empty-typed/README.md

-# isempty
+# is-empty-typed

 Simple JS library that checks if value is an empty object, collection, string.
+It also narrows types with typescript

+# Examples

 Objects are considered empty if they have no own enumerable string keyed properties.